 Understanding Your Rights as an Employee

-In our turbulent economy, companies are frequently reducing their workforces and eliminating jobs to save money.
+In our turbulent economy, employers are frequently reducing their workforces and eliminating jobs to save money.
 Whether they call it a job elimination, job consolidation, downsizing, site closing or something else, the result can be extremely sudden and harsh.
 Unexpectedly losing your job can have a severe negative economic and emotional impact, not just on you but on your entire family.

 Legal Protection Against Wrongful Termination

-Many companies have severance policies or practices that require them to pay money to employees who they laid off, especially if the layoff occurred during a reduction in force.
+Many employers have severance policies or practices that require them to pay money to employees who they laid off, especially if the layoff occurred during a reduction in force.
 Other employees may be entitled to severance pay if they lose their jobs during a mass layoff based on language in their individual employment contracts.
 Either way, it often is possible to negotiate additional severance, or to improve the terms of the severance offer you have received.

 Even employers that do not have severance plans might be willing to negotiate a settlement for an employee who loses his job through no fault of his own, especially if the employee has a discrimination, retaliation or another employment law claim.
 For more information, please see our severance negotiations page.